GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/3.0/en.md

 ### Added fields to query the mutation payload objects ([#2720](https://github.com/GatoGraphQL/GatoGraphQL/pull/2720))

-Every mutation in the schema has been added a corresponding field to query its recently-created payload objects, with name `{mutationName}MutationPayloadObjects` (such as field `createPostMutationPayloadObjects` to query the payload objects from mutation `createPost`).
+In addition to a bulk mutation, every mutation in the GraphQL schema has also been added a corresponding field to query its recently-created payload objects, with name `{mutationName}MutationPayloadObjects` (such as field `createPostMutationPayloadObjects` to query the payload objects from mutation `createPost`).

-These fields enable us to retrieve the results of bulk mutations.
+These fields provide an alternative method to retrieve the results of bulk mutations.

-For instance, we can duplicate posts in bulk with the following query (using Gato GraphQL PRO):
+For instance, duplicating posts in bulk can also be achieved with the following query (it also requires Gato GraphQL PRO):

 ```graphql
 query ExportPostData